matt-harvey/king_albert_go/README.md

 go get -u github.com/matt-harvey/king_albert_go
 ```

-Note ``swx`` has been tested on Mac OSX and Linux, but not on Windows.
+Note `king_albert_go` has been tested on Mac OSX and Linux, but not on Windows.

 ## How to play